ibm-cloud-docs/vpc/block_storage_vpc_create.md

     1. Specify [user tags](/docs/vpc?topic=vpc-block-storage-about&interface=ui#storage-about-user-tags) to organize your resources and for use by [backup policies](/docs/vpc?topic=vpc-backup-service-about).
     1. Specify [access management tags](/docs/vpc?topic=vpc-block-storage-about&interface=ui#storage-about-mgt-tags) that were created in IAM to help you manage access to your volumes.
 1. In the **Optional configurations** section, you can specify whether you want to create the volume with data from a snapshot.
 For more information, see [Create a stand-alone {{site.data.keyword.block_storage_is_short}} volume from a snapshot](#create-standalone-vol).
 Also, you can choose to apply a backup policy.
 Click **Apply** to see available policies and plans.
 1. In the **Profile** section, you can specify the performance profile of your volume, its performance limits, and capacity.
-If you chose to import data from a snapshot, the storage generation value of the snapshot must match the storage generation value of the volume profile select.
+If you chose to import data from a snapshot, the storage generation value of the snapshot must match the storage generation value of the selected volume profile.
     - You can select the [`sdp` profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile).
 Then, specify the capacity of your volume, the requested throughput limit, and the required IOPS.
 Volume size can range from 1 - 32,000 GB.
 You can specify IOPS in the range of 100 - 64,000.
 The throughput limit range is 1000-8192 Mbps.
     - You can select one of the [_tiered_ profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#tiers).
 After you select _general-purpose_, _5iops-tier_, or _10iops-tier_, the next step is to specify the volume capacity.
 Volume size can be 10 - 16,000 GB.
     - You can select the _custom_ profile if your application performance requirements don't fall within any of the IOPS tiers.
 Then, specify the size of your volume and the IOPS in the appropriate range for the volume capacity.
 As you type the IOPS value, the UI shows the acceptable range.
 You can also click the **storage size** link to see the size and IOPS ranges of the [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
 1. In the **Encryption at rest** section, you can choose to keep the encryption with IBM-managed keys that is enabled by default on all volumes.
 Or you can choose to use [your own encryption key](/docs/vpc?topic=vpc-block-storage-vpc-encryption) by selecting your key management service: {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
 To locate your encryption key, select one of the following options:
     - **Locate by Instance**: